qrvey/partner-portal/docs/ui-docs/datasets/datalinks.md

 ![3_datalinks](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.3_datalinks/3_datalinks.png#thumbnail-40)

-Give your data link a name and description so you can easily identify it later and click **Create**.
+Give your data link a name and a description so you can easily identify it later and click **Create**.

 ![4_datalinks](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.3_datalinks/4_datalinks.png#thumbnail-60)

 Choose your first source dataset.
-In this example, we’re choosing** ES Live Connection** and selecting our Elasticsearch dataset.
+In this example, we’re first choosing **ES Live Connection** and then selecting our Elasticsearch dataset.

 ![5_datalinks](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.3_datalinks/5_datalinks.png#thumbnail-80)

 Choose the column that you’d like to match with the second dataset.
-This column must have the same data type (text, numeric, date) as the column you’ll be matching to in the second dataset.
+This column must have the same data type (text, numeric, date) as the column you’ll be matching it to in the second dataset.

 ![6_datalinks](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.3_datalinks/6_datalinks.png#thumbnail-60)